gluonhq/gluonfx-gradle-plugin/README.md

 Once the project is ready, the plugin has these main tasks:

+#### `nativeRunAgent`

+This task can be run to use a tracing agent and generate the required config files for native-image.

+Run:

+    ./gradlew nativeRunAgent

 #### `nativeCompile`

 This tasks does the AOT compilation.
 It is a very intensive and lengthy task (several minutes, depending on your project and CPU),